-All bargaining unit employees shall suffer a gross wage reduction of \$80.00 per pay period.
-Said wage reduction shall be imposed regardless of the number of hours worked or regardless of whether or not the employee was on leave with pay for the entire payroll period.

-After the reduction in each employee's gross wages, the City shall contribute \$80.00 per twoweek pay period or a maximum of \$2,080 per year, on behalf of all employees performing work or on paid leave (paid sick leave or paid vacation) within the classifications covered by this Agreement.
-The City shall transmit said amount to the Western Conference of Teamsters Pension Trust (WCTPTF).
+- 1. All bargaining unit employees shall suffer a gross wage diversion of \$80.00 per pay period.
+Said wage diversion shall be imposed regardless of the number of hours worked or regardless of whether or not the employee was on leave with pay for the entire payroll period. - 2.
+After the diversion in each employee's gross wages, the City shall contribute \$80.00 per two-week pay period or a maximum of \$2,080 per year, on behalf of all employees performing work or on paid leave (paid sick leave or paid vacation) within the classifications covered by this Agreement.
+The City shall transmit said amount to the WCTPT.
 These reports will include contributions for all payroll period ending dates falling within the month being reported.
-Non-bargaining unit employees who may be temporarily upgraded into a covered position shall not receive this contribution so long as the hours worked in the bargaining unit are incidental.
+Non-bargaining unit employees who may be temporarily upgraded into a covered position shall not receive this contribution so long as the hours worked in the bargaining unit are incidental. - 3.
+When an employee is in OJI time-loss status, their employee wage diversions that are normally transmitted to the pension plan shall cease.
+The employee's wage diversions shall resume when the employee is converted from time-loss status to regular status. - 4.
+The Parties intend for this agreement to clarify that there shall be no contribution to the Trust for cash outs of vacation, sick leave, Paid Time Off ("PTO") or floating holiday upon separation of employment.
+The Parties do not intend to modify in any way their arrangements concerning eligibility for cash out of vacation, sick leave, PTO or other such benefits.